 |SanDisk Extreme||SanDisk Extreme Pro|

-At first look, you may not notice that SanDisk extreme and pro have 0.01 difference when to width.
+At first look, you may not notice that SanDisk extreme and pro have a 0.01 difference when to width.
 But, this difference is very little.
 Then, they also have a difference of 0.05 in height.
 As for the weight, the SanDisk pro is much lighter compared to the SanDisk Extreme.

 For a better comparison, you can take a look at the dimensions and weight comparison table of the two memory cards.